MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

     :::image type="content" source="media/vs-2022/color-tabs-horizontal.png" alt-text="Screenshot of color tabs in the horizontal view.":::

-- **[New in Visual Studio 2022 version 17.1](/visualstudio/releases/2022/release-notes)**: You can also pick your own tab colors.
+- **[New in Visual Studio 2022 version 17.1 and later](/visualstudio/releases/2022/release-notes)**: You can also pick your own tab colors.
 To try this out, right-click on a tab and navigate to **Set Tab Color** to pick from the palette.

     The following screenshot shows an example of how to personalize the color scheme of tabs: